Does a dog have Buddha-nature?

 - Zendo was named one of the 2005 Mensa Select games by Mensa.

 - Zendo was published in Playing with Pyramids.

-- Karl von Laudermann has created The Zendomizer, a Java applet that randomly generates Zendo rules.
-Also available for handheld devices.
+- Karl von Laudermann has created The Zendomizer, a Java applet and mobile app that randomly generates Zendo rules.

 - William Shlaer has created Zendo-san, a windows program that plays a somewhat restricted version of Zendo.